Posted on September 26, 2013 | | Categories: FTP

 The truth is that FTP alone has never been good enough, because too much information (file data, user names, passwords, etc.) is vulnerable to hackers and it only takes fairly rudimentary hacking skills to steal it.
 Now with increased pressure to protect sensitive data coming from regulators and consumers, it's urgent that companies implement a more secure file transfer method.

 Take a look at this short video to hear Bob Luebbe, Linoma Software's [now HelpSystems] Chief Architect, talk about the dangers of standard FTP.

 At the end of this video, Bob mentions the value of clustering and load balancing to promote high active-active availability.
-Since this video was produced, we've also added these features to both GoAnywhere Services and GoAnywhere Director.
+Since this video was produced, we've also added these features to GoAnywhere MFT.